gaurav-gogia/mudocs/content/docs/features/_index.md

 #### VM
 Language makes use of a virtual machine, known as "Mutant Virtual Machine" or MVM.
 This virtual machine makes sure that your program runs in **YOUR** machine.
 It has been tested on Linux, macOS, & Windows.
 Although, it should also work on Android, FreeBSD and essentially any platform/architecture that is supported natively by [Go Programming Language](https://golang.org).

+This virtual machine is run everytime it has to run compiled `mu` files or whenever the user decides to run their programs through [REPL](/docs/languagedocs/repl

 #### Unicode Support
 The language supports emojis, glyphs and other non ASCII characters making it truly multi-lingual.
 Future versions will include support for multi-lingual syntax so that programming is not restricted to just ASCII based written languages